 Applicants' A&G methodology was used in prior cost allocation proceedings, all of which resulted in settled outcomes for embedded costs where the results of this methodology were part of those outcomes (i.e., 2009 BCAP decision, D.09-11-006, the 2011 TCAP decision, D.14-06-007 and also the 2016 TCAP, Phase 1 decision, D.16-06-039).
 These prior settlements are not precedent-setting and do not represent resolution of substantive issues, such as which methodology is more reasonable and appropriate.
 However, they are indicative of compromises reached by settling parties.
 On balance, Applicants' A&G allocation attempts to reach a balanced allocation of a significant cost that is difficult to assign to specific functional categories.
-Adoption of TURN's position would assign 100% of A&G to transmission and storage customers, which would result in price spikes for transmission and storage rates, relative to the outcomes that were adopted in the prior cost allocation cycles.
-Applicants therefore believe their study results represent a more balanced and consistent allocation of A&G costs, and should be approved by the Commission.
+Adoption of TURN's position would assign 100% of the labor allocation of A&G to transmission and storage customers, which would result in price spikes for transmission and storage rates, relative to the outcomes that were adopted in the prior cost allocation cycles.